Logicdrop Spotlight: Software Developer

 Get to know the team that’s building the future of data analytics in the heart of Metro Detroit, Michigan.

 Get to know the team that’s building the future of data analytics in the heart of Metro Detroit.
-Through this blog series you will gain a certain familiarity of our innovative team, and a first look at exciting upcoming features that are being implemented or in the works for Logicdrop Studio.
+Through this blog series you will gain a certain familiarity of our innovative team, and a first look at exciting upcoming features that are being implemented or in the works for Logicdrop Sparks.

 Describe your journey into the tech field.